 The possibilities of studying abroad are almost unlimited.
 There are all kinds of national and international programmes that render a stay abroad possible and there are many types of grants and funds with which to finance a period of studying or a traineeship abroad.
 More information?
-Visit our website www.ru.nl/er under Internationalisation.
-Of course, you can always call or drop by as well.
+Visit our website www.ru.nl/io/english Of course, you can always call or